uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 ![Linear Regression Model](images/linear-reg.png){#fig:linear-reg height=5in}

-We got an RMSE of ~ 10 for the above model.
+We got an RMSE of ~ 10 for the testing data-set.
+Error for both the testing and training data-set is almost the same.
 From Figure @fig:linear-reg, we can see that although many points are closer to the 45-degree line, we can also see a large number of points deviate from the line quite a bit.
 This can suggest a few things.

 * The model has overfitted on the training data and is performing poorly on the testing data.
 * The dependency of the independent variables cannot be modelled linearly; hence, we may need a more complex model like a neural network.